A school designed with decades of experience and global best practices to deliver an education needed for the 22nd century

 The lower level layout of the campus also contains a large community eating and gathering area where reusable dishes, bowls, and cutlery are utilized for our family-style meals together among students and faculty.

 The second floor design contains second, and third grade classrooms, as well as a TinkerLab.
 The TinkerLab is the school’s own interpretation of a more classic atelier space or art studio in the Reggio Emilia approach, but now with a broader cross-subject focus across science, technology, engineering, and mathematics in tinkering spaces designed specifically for project-based and hands-on learning.

 The third floor design contains fourth and fifth grade classrooms, an art lab, and another TinkerLab.
 The fourth floor design provides a music lab, a science lab with direct access to an outdoor garden, and a 3,300-square-foot indoor play area.

-To accommodate the Middle School opening in the fall of 2020, an addition of over 40,000-square-feet will be built next to the existing building with additional classrooms and TinkerLabs, a cooking lab, another music lab, and a state-of-the-art gymnasium built to high-school size dimensions with locker rooms as competitive sports will be hosted at the school.
+To accommodate our growing school, an addition of over 40,000-square-feet will be built next to the existing building with additional classrooms and TinkerLabs, rooftop green spaces, another music lab, and a state-of-the-art gymnasium built to high-school size dimensions with locker rooms as competitive sports will be hosted at the school.

 Abundant Access to the Outdoors at School

 Access to the outdoors and green space is a priority in the Reggio Emilia approach with the environment considered the ‘Third Teacher’, and there are over 10,000-square-feet of playground and garden spaces in the layout of the Flagship Campus.
 Wonderful contiguous green spaces at the Flagship Campus are being designed and integrated with the curriculum and approach in mind.
 With green space that is so easily accessible, safety, gardening, water play, digging, climbing, and crawling — all will be possible right on campus.